CloudWanderer-io/CloudWanderer/doc_source/writing_custom_resources/example_resource.rst

 * ``single_resource_scenarios``
 * ``multiple_resource_scenarios``

-Because we're inheriting from ``NoMotoMock`` in the helpers file, we don't actually need to specify any tests as the scenarios we specify will be run automatically.
+We don't actually need to specify any tests as the scenarios we specify will be run automatically will be run by the ``NoMotoMock`` mixin we're inheriting from.

 Populate the mock
 """"""""""""""""""""""